caiks/WBOT02/README.md

 	"summary_active" : true
 }
 ```
-The growth rate declines slightly from 0.740 to 0.683, so we proceeded with the default threshold.
+The growth rate declines slightly from 0.740 to 0.683 and the multiplier has increased a little from 2.98 to 3.15, so we proceeded with the default threshold.

 In order to see if there is some qualitative difference between *models* 10 to 13, we would like to try to judge if *likely* locations are clustered for different images.
 That is, we want to show the various measures of *likelihood* density over an image.
 See [generate_contour](#generate_contour) above for a description of how we did this.